The user must decide on a single dependent variable (Y) and a

 The resulting binned/averaged data is then used for curve fitting.

-The mean squared error between the observed value of Y
+The mean squared error between the observed value of Y and the result of

-the user-specified function evaluated at each X
+the user-specified function evaluated at each X is minimized by varying

-the parameters par
+the parameters par.

 Usage